How to create interactive customer experiences

 Creating emails that work: how to jazz up your email design

-Gamification can actively improve clicks and conversions.
+By introducing gamification into your customers’ experience, you can enhance their engagement and increase clicks and conversions.
 By asking people to play a game such as a memory game or a matchmaker you are tapping into the creative potential of your subscribers.
 Add an engaging moving gif design to drive clicks and enjoy your dwell time stats go through the roof as people will be engaged for a long time on your website.
 Thanks to this pinball game Virgin Holidays experienced a 47% click-through rate.

-By using elements of accomplishment, envy, ownership, and scarcity you are driving your audience for the clicks.
-Subscribers when signing up are expecting to receive some type of value, such as a coupon, free gift, or a contest entry.
+By using elements of accomplishment, envy, ownership, and scarcity you are driving your audience towards clicks.
+When signing up, subscribers are expecting to receive some type of value, such as a coupon, free gift, or a contest entry.
 If you want subscribers to continue being engaged with your emails, keep providing something of value and make them interact online with an online scratch card or shake your phone to reveal a prize.
 Feelunique is driving subscribers to an interactive summer spin for a chance to win special discounts.

 Subscribers are looking for positive experiences with brands.
 One of the most popular customer rewards in use by many brands is when a subscriber reaches a certain level of a loyalty program.
 Paperchase uses various experiences to reward members of their TreatMe Loyalty program, here is an example of Spin the Wheel on PayDay for TreatMe members only.